Identifying Markov chain models from time-to-event data: an algebraic approach: Conclusion and perspectives.

 \section{Conclusion and perspectives.}

-In contrast to statistical inference that treats one model at a time, using symbolic solutions for the inverse phase-type distribution problem allows us to infer simultaneously all solvable models.

-Thomas decomposition can be used to solve the inverse problem for models with a small number of states (we provide results for $N=3$ but we tested the method also for $N=4$).
+In contrast to statistical inference, which treats one model at a time, using symbolic solutions for the inverse phase-type distribution problem allows us to simultaneously infer all solvable models.
+Once the parameters of the phase-type distributions are estimated, our formulas provide the transition rate parameters for all solvable models.
+Thomas decomposition can be used to solve the inverse problem symbolically for models with a small number of states (we provide results for $N=3$ but we tested the method also for $N=4$).

-The algebraic structure of the phase-type distribution inverse problem lead us a to a classification of the Markov chain models compatible with data.
-Some models are solvable and others are not.
-Among the three state solvable models we found relations resulting from the discrete symmetry of the inverse problem.
-Its generalization asks for different mathematical tools and we leave it for future work.
+The algebraic structure of the inverse problem for phase-type distributions leads us to a classification of Markov chain models compatible with the data.
+Some models are solvable, while others are not.
+Among the solvable three-state models, we discovered relationships stemming from the discrete {symmetries} of the inverse problem.
+Extending these results to an arbitrary number of states requires different mathematical tools, which we will address in future work.

-We found examples of solvable models with an arbitrary number of states and necessary solvability conditions but we did no find sufficient solvability conditions.
-The task of finding sufficient solvability conditions, as well as classifying all solvable models, can be very challenging.
+We identified examples of solvable models with an arbitrary number of states and established necessary conditions for their solvability.
+While sufficient conditions for solvability remain to be found, this task presents an exciting challenge for future research.

-Solvable models have exactly the same phase-type distribution and can not be discriminated by time-to-event data.
-In this case, other quantities such as state occupancy probabilities, could further discriminate between these models.
+{ In practical applications, Thomas decomposition provides formal solutions of the inverse problem.
+However, if a model has a solution set with a dimension greater than zero, or if multiple models have solutions, degeneracy arises, preventing unique identification from the experimental phase-type distribution.
+In such cases, additional data, such as state occupancy probabilities or state lifetimes, is needed.
+To achieve unique solutions, equations \eqref{vieta} and \eqref{eq:sym} (for $s=N$ or \eqref{vieta} and \eqref{eq:sym2} (for $s \neq N$) must be combined with equations \eqref{eq:occupancies} and \eqref{eq:lifetimes} that relate state occupancies and lifetimes to kinetic parameters.

+However, limitations may arise from the complexity of the problem.
+Although models and parameters can theoretically be distinguished, many combinations may produce similar results, leading to practical degeneracy and overfitting.
+Some practical recipes to penalize complexity and avoid overfitting have been proposed in \cite{douaihy2023burstdeconv}. }

+We applied our approach to the study of transcriptional bursting in two different biological context, human cultured cells \cite{Tantale2021} and {\em Drosophila} developing embryos \cite{Pimmett2021}.